 Dr. Schumann has collaborated with leading ensembles throughout the US including the Miro, Tokyo, Fine Arts, Jupiter, Cavani, Carpe Diem, and Chiara String Quartets; Meridian Arts Ensemble; Austin Lyric Opera; American Ballet Theater; New York City Ballet; Joffrey Ballet; the Austin Symphony Orchestra, Ballet Austin, and Long Beach Opera.
 Her solo and chamber music performances have been heard on CBC Radio, KMFA, Austins NPR affiliate, KUT, and featured on NPR's "In Performance Today."

 Dr. Schumann received a Doctor of Musical Arts degree in 2003 from The University of Texas at Austin where she studied with Anton Nel and Gregory Allen.
-Additionally she holds a Young Artist Diploma from the Cleveland Institute of Music and a Performance Diploma from the Vienna Conservatory.
+Additionally she holds a Young Artist Diploma from the Cleveland Institute of Music and a Performance Diploma from the Vienna Arts Academy.
 She lives in Belton with her husband, Matthew Orem, daughter Ivy, and their three dogs, Pinkie, Max, and Hollie.
 She is affiliated with the United Methodist Church where she has served in music ministry as pianist and organist since 1990.